datovy-edam/Edam.Data.Catalog/README.md

 - Catalog Db (the Repository)
 - Catalog Model (C# classes and resources)
+- Catalog Service Client (implements a client for catalog web API)
 - Catalog Explorer (Uno Platform App for testing or adding data)

 Details of each follow.